 Mitch Daniels (00:18):

-Welcome to our audience for the latest in Liberty Fund’s series, The Future of Liberty, which we invite the today's finest thinkers, most influential scholars to explore that topic with us today is a very special privilege to welcome the person I consider the finest young talent and I hope he'll accept that adjective still in his forties on the scene today.
-Every bit that the heir to great thinkers like Charles Murray, who is also part of this series to James Q. Wilson.
-Before him, another success story in the long history of immigration in this country.
-Having come here as a young person and now established a tremendous record founding editor of National Affairs magazine, contributor to many others in the author of several books, one of which we're going to concentrate on today, his most recent, called American Covenant, which to some extent I think is a summation of some interesting arguments he's made over time.
-Please welcome.
-As I say today, one of today's finest and most influential thinkers, Yuval Levin.
+Welcome to our audience for the latest in Liberty Fund’s series, The Future of Liberty, in which we invite today’s finest thinkers and most influential scholars to explore that topic with us.
+Today, it’s a very special privilege to welcome someone I consider the finest young talent, and I hope he’ll still accept that adjective in his forties, on the scene today, every bit the heir to great thinkers like Charles Murray, who was also part of this series, and James Q. Wilson before him.
+Another success story in the long history of immigration in this country, he came here as a young person and has since established a tremendous record: founding editor of National Affairs magazine, contributor to many others, and author of several books.
+One of those, his most recent, is American Covenant, which we’ll focus on today and which, to some extent, is a summation of arguments he has developed over time.
+Please welcome, as I say, one of today’s finest and most influential thinkers, Yuval Levin.
 Yuval, thanks for being with us.

 Yuval Levin (01:39):